Rethinking and Exploring String-Based Malware Family Classification in the Era of LLMs and RAG: An Exploratory Study

 The final module in our exploratory study concerns how to interpret the relationship between a test-time sample and the family-specific knowledge base constructed from FSS features.
 As shown in \myfig\ref{fig:overview}, after retrieving semantically similar features from the vector database, two strategies can be used to perform the final classification: (1) \textit{vector-based scoring}, which ranks families based on similarity-weighted evidence accumulation, and (2) \textit{LLM-based reasoning}, which uses a fine-tuned large language model to infer the sample family based on its top-ranked FSS matches.
 Our ablation study in \mysec\ref{sec:RQ4} compares these two approaches.

 \textbf{Vector-based Scoring.} In this approach, we follow a RAG-like workflow~\cite{lewis2020retrieval, PropertyGPT25} to retrieve and score relevant FSS entries from the database.
-For each of the \( M \) selected observation points (OPs) from the test sample, we query the FSS vector store to retrieve the top-\( k \) (e.g., \( k = 10 \)) semantically similar strings.
+For each of the \( M \) selected OPs from the test sample, we query the FSS vector store to retrieve the top-\( k \) (e.g., \( k = 10 \)) semantically similar strings.
 This results in \( M \times k \) retrieved strings (or ``hints''), each associated with its source family and frequency.
 To estimate the relevance of each hint to the test sample, we compute a frequency-normalized similarity score: